DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

     to undertake.

-In the sections that follow, these three concepts will form a recurrent theme in building and deploying models from Tensorflow.
+In the sections that follow, these three concepts will form a recurrent theme in building and deploying models from TensorFlow.

 There are a number of references, user guides, model repos and texts that can prove valuable in learning the framework.
 See the :ref:`references-section`